 - A discharge memo that states the traveller’s name, and at least one other personal identifier such as the date of birth or passport number corresponding exactly with the information in the passport used for entry into Singapore.
 It should also state the date of infection or the discharge date, which must be within 7-90 days before the date of departure for Singapore.
 The memo must also be issued by a relevant state authority or licensed medical professional.

-This allows those who have recently recovered from COVID-19 to travel or return to Singapore after only 7 days, instead of the current 14 days.
+This allows those who have recently recovered from COVID-19 to travel or return to Singapore after 7 days.

 Furthermore, fully vaccinated travellers who are diagnosed or suspected to be infected with COVID-19 within 7 days of their departure for Singapore, or non-fully vaccinated travellers who are diagnosed or suspected to be infected with COVID-19 within 14 days of their departure for Singapore, may be permitted to depart for Singapore if they test negative for COVID-19 via a PCR test or professionally administered ART at least 72 hours after their initial diagnosis.